pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 For instance, if a tour guide can accommodate no more than 30 people at a time, enter `30`.

 If you want to assign resources to dates based on customer demand, you should check the box next to "Allow customers to book before resources are scheduled".
+If you check this box, your shop will display all dates to which this product grants access, even if you have not scheduled any resources for them.

 !!!
 Note
     Activating the setting "Allow customers to book before resources are scheduled" may cause situations in which you have sold tickets for a date, but no resources available for that date.